 We champion inclusive education

 We work with the Ministry of Education and Instruction and the University of Juba to implement South Sudan’s Inclusive Education policy.
-We provide technical advice to mainstream education-focused Non-Governmental Organizations (NGOs) as well as government and build capacity among humanitarian agencies to make sure children with disabilities can access education even in emergency situations.
-We are funded by UNESCO to support the roll-out of inclusive comprehensive sexual education for teachers and learners who are blind and deaf, particularly for girls.
+We provide technical advice to mainstream education-focused Non-Governmental Organizations (NGOs) as well as the government and build capacity among humanitarian agencies to make sure children with disabilities can access education even in emergency situations.
+We are funded by UNESCO to support the roll-out of inclusive, comprehensive sexual education for teachers and learners who are blind and deaf, particularly for girls.
 We support early childhood education by training Disability Inclusion in Community Development (DICD) facilitators and linking them to humanitarian agencies.
 We pay specific attention to girls with disabilities and children with nodding syndrome through our community-based approach.

 We promote inclusive economic empowerment